danivash/readMe/README.md

 ## Bit bucket

-Corteza-vue project may look like:
+After copying the project from Bit bucket, your corteza-vue project may look like:
 <p align="center">
 <img src="https://i.postimg.cc/52NLRHZ2/14-structure-vue-corteza.png" alt="HTML tutorial">
 </p>

 ## Configure dependencies

-Every one directory inside your `corteza-vue project` is **a separate local project** , that are supposed to be run independently  *on different localhosts*, for this reason we have to configure every project (admin, compose, etc.) **alone** but on **the same** way.
+Every one directory inside your `corteza-vue project` is **a separate local project** , that is supposed to be run independently  *on different localhosts*, for this reason we have to configure every project (admin, compose, etc.) **alone** but on **the same** way.

 ### config.js